 In the Fourth and Fifth Forms pupils study for GCSE or IGCSE examinations - both are equally well recognised by universities.
 In each subject the decision is taken to select the examination board and approach we believe stimulates pupils, and provides the most effective preparation for A Levels.

-Pupils take English Language, English Literature, Mathematics, a Modern Foreign Language and usually two Sciences as their common curriculum.
+Pupils take English Language, English Literature, Mathematics, usually at least two science subjects and usually a Foreign Language as their common curriculum.
 They then take three further option subjects from a freely available choice.
 The top two Mathematics sets also study Further Mathematics.
 As a result pupils take either nine or ten GCSE/IGCSEs in the Fifth Form.
 Our belief is that it is the quality of results that matter, not the number of subjects or passes; that pupils should follow an enjoyable and diverse course that reflects their strengths and interests and that their choice involves consideration of future academic studies.

-Option subjects are Biology, Physics, Chemistry, Computer Science, French, German, Spanish, Latin, Geography, History, Music, Art, Drama, Design and Technology, Religious Studies and Physical Education.
+Option subjects are Biology, Physics, Chemistry, Computer Science, Electronics, Engineering, French, Spanish, Latin, Geography, History, Music, Art, Drama, Religious Studies and Physical Education.